halderavik/ACBC_API/TASK.md

 - Input validation and security
 - Performance optimization
 - Responsive design for all dashboards
+- Production data analysis capabilities

-The project is now ready for production use and future enhancements.
+The project is now ready for production use and future enhancements with full production database integration for real-time data analysis.